 Motherhood inspired me to learn about wellbeing within a natural context – homeopathy, yoga, wholefoods and herbs became part of my everyday life as my wise daughter ushered me forward into my future…

 My time in rainforests lead on to years of environmental work and conservation campaigns.
-In 1990 I ran a national awareness campaign about the alternatives to disposable nappies and sanitary products for Women’s Suffrage Year and as a result of this I launched a small business called Moontime.
-(No longer my business, still doing great things!)
+In 1990 I ran a national awareness campaign about the alternatives to disposable nappies and sanitary products for Women’s Suffrage Year and as a result of this I launched a small business called Moontime selling washable menstrual cloths.
+Although I moved on from this it endured for almost 30 years.
+Happily many women now make their own, or use, washable or reusable products.

 Through this women-focused enterprise I became aware of how many women had lost touch with the tidal flow of their natural cycles and how many struggled with hormonal imbalance.
 And so I trained as a Clinical Medical Herbalist at the Canterbury College of Natural Medicine, three years of focused, full-time study, graduating in 2001, determined to help and excited to enter into a partnership with plants.
 It was my natural calling.
 I also trained with renowned naturopath and fertility specialist Francesca Naish in her Natural Fertility Management program.